LuluKiffer/greedy-peering/README.md

 # greedy-peering
-Code for simulations done as part of the paper "Stability of P2P Networks Under Greedy Peering", SIROCCO'24
+Code for simulations done as part of the paper "Stability of P2P Networks Under Greedy Peering", SIROCCO'24 [best paper award]

 All data is stored under the 'data' directory (~3GBs).